 —1 Timothy 2:15

-To use 1 Timothy 2 to insist that women are inherently subject to men and unfit to lead is to commit the very error Paul condemned in this passage.
+If I’m right, then to conclude from 1 Timothy 2 that women are subordinate to men and therefore unfit to lead is to commit the very error Paul condemned in this passage.
 Only, this time the shoe is on the other foot.

 Paul didn’t want women lording it over men, as Artemis had taught them to do.
 Nor would he have wanted men lording it over women.
-Assuming Paul’s authorship of 1 Timothy (not all scholars accept this), this is the same person who told the Galatians there is no “male and female” in Christ’s church.
+Remember, this is the same person who told the Galatians there is no “male and female” in Christ’s church.

-If Paul were addressing a complementarian church today, where it was taught that women are intrinsically subordinate to men, he may very well have written something like this:
+If Paul were addressing a complementarian church today, where it was taught that women are inherently and forever subject to men, he may very well have written something like this:

 I do not permit a man to teach or have authority over a woman; he must be quiet.
 For Eve was formed last, the pinnacle of creation.
 And Eve was not the one told to avoid from the forbidden tree; it was the man who was told and should have known better.

 Sometimes harsh words are needed to correct an imbalance of power.
-That’s what we see in 1 Timothy 2.
+That’s what we see in 1 Timothy 2, where Paul provides a short-term solution to a specific problem.
 In the long run, however, the only real solution is (you guessed it)…